bubbleboy14/ctcomp/README.md

     	"classes": {
     		"menu": "margined padded bordered round"
     	},
+    	"feedback": {
+    		"prompts": [
+    			"did you feel respected and heard?",
+    			"do you feel that all was addressed?"
+    		],
+    		"classes": {
+    			"qbox": "margined padded bordered round"
+    		},
+    		"blurs": {
+    			"question": ["be honest", "please be constructive"],
+    			"notes": ["general comments", "overall feedback", "notes"]
+    		}
+    	},
     	"blurbs": {
     		"Drivers": "Can you help transport people and things?
 Click the 'join drivers' button to volunteer.
 Does someone or something need to get somewhere somehow?
 Click 'Requests' on the right to request a driver.", "Resources": "Build resource maps.",